nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

 replications pooled together, hence generating group clusters.
 The generation of group clusters was itself replicated by bootstrapping subjects 500 times, and a (final) consensus clustering (hierarchical Ward's criterion) was generated on the replicated group clusters.
-The MSTEPS procedure (Bellec et al., 2013) was implemented to select a data-driven subset of scales in the range 5-500, approximating the group stability matrices up to 5% residual energy, through linear interpolation over selected scales.
-Note that the number of scales itself was selected by the MSTEPS procedure in a data-driven fashion, and that the number of individual, group and final (consensus) number of clusters were not necessarily identical.
+The MSTEPS procedure (:footcite:t:`Bellec2013`) was implemented to select a data-driven subset of scales in the range 5-500, approximating the group stability matrices up to 5% residual energy, through linear interpolation over selected scales.
+Note that the
+number of scales itself was selected by the MSTEPS procedure in a data-driven fashion, and that the number of individual, group and final (consensus) number of clusters were not necessarily identical.